TOURISM SECTOR STRATEGIC PLAN

 Tourism businesses and organizations, as well as community members, will have the opportunity to provide input into the sector strategic plan in a variety of ways.
 Engagement will be conducted online and in person to offer many options to participate.
 They include:

-The project team has identified Industry Experts representing all sectors within the tourism industry as well as government, finance, and workforce development.
+The project team identified Industry Experts representing all sectors within the tourism industry as well as government, finance, and workforce development.
+Interviews were completed in spring 2023.

 Virtual focus groups were held with representatives from each sector within the tourism industry: